oracle/graal/truffle/docs/bytecode_dsl/BytecodeDSL.md

 }
 ```

-From this specification, Bytecode DSL generates a bytecode interpreter in `SampleInterpreterGen`.
+From this specification, the Bytecode DSL generates a bytecode interpreter in `SampleInterpreterGen`.

 The generated code contains a builder class that automatically generates bytecode from a series of builder calls.
 We can build a bytecode program that adds two arguments as follows.